jonashaker/Linear-Algebra/README.md

 #### function Inverse()
       function Inverse(A) --> Matrix
-Returns inverse of matrix a.
+Returns inverse of matrix A.

 #### function Determinant()
       function Determinant(A) --> Float